exosite/open-weather-product/README.md

 ### Optional sections for the template

-Following section are optional and their order is not enforced.
+Following sections are optional and their order is not enforced.
 If not specified related source files will be ignored.
 The different section sub-items are themself optional and default values are provided.

 Section name | Format | Example                                            | Description
 -------------|--------|----------------------------------------------------|--------------------------------------------------------------